Updated August 21, 2023

-In Microsoft excel we can find the delete cells on the home menu which is shown in the below screenshot.
+In Microsoft Excel, we can find the delete cells on the home menu, shown in the screenshot below.

-- Delete cells: Which are used to delete the selected cells.
+- Delete cells: You can use this to delete the selected cells.

-- Delete Sheet Rows: Which is used to delete the selected rows.
+- Delete Sheet Rows: You can use this to delete the selected rows.

-- Delete Sheet Column: Which is used to delete the selected column.
+- Delete Sheet Column: You can use this to delete the selected column.

-- Delete Sheet: Which is used to delete the entire sheet.
+- Delete Sheet: You can use this to delete the entire sheet.

 We will see all these options one by one.

-Consider the below example which has sales data.
 Sometimes it is required to delete unwanted rows and columns in the data.
-So in this, we need to delete the cells which are shown in the below steps
+Consider the below example, which has sales data.
+So, we need to delete the cells shown in the below steps.

 Assume that we need to delete the row that has been highlighted in green color.

-- First, select the row you exactly need to delete as shown in the below figure.
+- First, select the row you need to delete, as shown in the figure below.

 - Go to the delete cells.
-Click on the delete cells so that we will get the below delete option as shown in the below screenshot.
-Click on the second delete option called “delete sheet rows”
+Click on the delete cells to get the delete option below, as shown in the screenshot below.
+Click on the second delete option called “delete sheet rows.”

-Now we can see the difference that the first column named SKU 69001 row has been deleted and the count of a row which has been highlighted in green color has been reduced to two rows before that the highlighted green color row count was three.
+We can see the difference that the first column, named SKU 69001 row, has been deleted, and the count of a row highlighted in green color has been reduced to two rows before the highlighted green color row count was three.

-In this example, we are going to see how to delete the entire row by following the below steps.
+In this example, we will see how to delete the entire row by following the steps below.

 Here we need to delete the highlighted rows.

-- First select the highlighted row that we need delete as shown in the below screenshot.
+- First, select the highlighted row we need to delete, as shown in the screenshot below.

 - Now click on the delete cells.
-Click on the second delete options “ delete sheet rows”
+Click on the second delete option, “delete sheet rows.”

-In the above screenshot we can see that selected rows have been deleted where we can see the difference that highlighted row has been deleted.
+In the above screenshot, we can see that selected rows have been deleted to see the difference that highlighted rows had been deleted.

-(a) Use Keyboard shortcut to delete the row in excel
+(a) Use the Keyboard shortcut to delete the row in Excel

-The keyboard shortcut key to delete the row in excel is CTRL+ “-“i.e. Minus sign which we need to use.
+The keyboard shortcut key to delete the row in Excel is CTRL+ “-“i.e., the Minus sign, which we need to use.

-- First, select the cell where you exactly need to delete the row which is shown below.
+- First, select the cell where you need to delete the row shown below.

 - Use the keyboard shortcut key.
-Hold CTRL Key and Press “-“ minus sign on the keyboard
+Hold CTRL Key and Press the “-” minus sign on the keyboard.

-Here we can see the difference that Product title name “Braun ES2 Hair Straightener “ row has been deleted as we notice that in the above screenshot.
+Here we can see the difference that the Product title name “Braun ES2 Hair Straightener “row has been deleted, as we notice in the above screenshot.

 (b) How to Delete Entire Rows in Excel Using the Keyboard Shortcut key

-In order to delete the excel rows using keyboard shortcut follow the below steps.
+To delete the Excel rows using a keyboard shortcut, follow the below steps.

 - First, select the row cells which has been highlighted in pink color.

-- Press CTRL key and hold it.
-By holding the CTRL key, press “-“ minus sign
+- Press the CTRL key and hold it.
+By holding the CTRL key, press the “-” minus sign.

-- Once you press the CTRL key and – key at a time the selected row will be deleted.
+- The selected row will be deleted once you press the CTRL key and – key at a time.
 We will get the below result which is shown in the below screenshot.

-In the above screenshot, we can see that BRAND name called “BRAUN” rows has been completely deleted.
+The above screenshot shows that the BRAND name called “BRAUN” rows has been completely deleted.

 Consider the below example where we can see unwanted blank rows in the sheet that makes the data inappropriate.
-In this scenario, we can delete the blank rows at a time using the keyboard shortcut or using delete cells menu.
+In this scenario, we can delete the blank rows simultaneously using the keyboard shortcut or the delete cells menu.

 Now we need to delete the blank rows in the above sales data and make the sheet with clear input.

-In order to delete the multiple rows at a time follow the below simple steps.
+To delete multiple rows at a time, follow the below simple steps.